seoldh99/tract7dt_sample_data/README.md

 - `image_list.txt`: generated at download time with absolute local image paths
 - `LICENSE_SAMPLE_DATA.txt`: usage and redistribution terms for this sample dataset

-## Sample Data License and Usage Terms
+## Data License and Usage Terms

 Copyright (c) 2026 7DT Team
 All rights reserved.

 This sample dataset is provided only for local testing and demonstration of the tract7dt software pipeline.

 You may:
 - Download and use this dataset for local test runs of tract7dt.